Rules of Conduct on Campus

 Body temperature will be measured in the access areas to all the buildings on campus.

-Whose body temperature must be measured?
+How is body temperature measured?

 Everyone (students, faculty, staff, visitors and suppliers).